Latent Gaussian Count Time Series: Introduction

-DARMA methods were initially explored in \cite{JacobsLewis_1978a, JacobsLewis_1978b}, but were subsequently discarded by practitioners because their sample paths often remain constant for long periods in highly correlated cases (observe that $\PP[ X_t=X_{t-1}] \geq p$ for DAR(1) series); INARMA series are still used today.
-Both INAR(1) and DAR(1) models have a correlation function of form $\mbox{Corr} (X_{t+h}, X_t) = p^h$, which cannot be negative since $p \in (0,1)$.
-While one can add higher order autoregressive and even moving-average terms to the DAR(1) and INAR(1) setups (see \cite{mckenzie:1985, mckenzie:1986, mckenzie:1988}), all correlations remain non-negative.
-In contrast to their Gaussian ARMA brethren, DARMA and INARMA models do not span all possible correlation structures for stationary count series.
-Extensions of DARMA and INARMA methods are considered in \cite{Joe_1996}, but none can produce negatively correlated series.

-Blight \citep{Blight_1989} and \cite{CuiLund_2009} take a different approach, constructing the desired count marginal distribution by combining IID copies of a correlated Bernoulli series $\{ B_t \}$ in various ways.
-By using a binary $\{ B_t \}$ constructed from a stationary renewal sequence, a variety of marginal distributions, including binomial, Poisson, and negative binomial, were produced.
-While these models can have negative correlations \citep{Blight_1989, CuiLund_2009, Jia_Lund_Livsey_2018}, they do not necessarily produce the most negatively correlated count structures possible.
-The work in \citep{Livsey_etal_2018} derives explicit autocovariance functions when $\{ B_t \}$ is made by binning (clipping) a stationary Gaussian sequence into zero-one categories and gives an example of a hurricane count data set where negative correlations arise.
-That said, some important count marginal distributions, including generalized Poisson, are not easily built from these methods.
+The works \cite{Blight_1989} and \cite{CuiLund_2009} take a different approach, producing the desired count marginal distribution by combining IID copies of a correlated Bernoulli series $\{ B_t \}$ built from a stationary renewal sequence.
+Explicit autocovariance functions when $\{ B_t \}$ is made by binning (clipping) a stationary Gaussian sequence into zero-one categories are derived in \citep{Livsey_etal_2018}.
+While these models can have negative correlations, they do not necessarily produce the most negatively correlated count structures possible.
+Also, some important count marginal distributions, including generalized Poisson, are not easily built from these methods.
 The results here easily generate any desired count marginal distribution.

-Other count model classes studied include Gaussian based processes rounded to their nearest integer \citep{Kachour_Yao_2009}, hierarchical Bayesian count model approaches \citep{Gammerman_etal_2015}, generalized ARMA methods \citep{GARMA}, and others.
+Other count model classes studied include Gaussian processes rounded to their nearest integer \citep{Kachour_Yao_2009}, hierarchical Bayesian count model approaches \citep{Gammerman_etal_2015}, and others (see \cite{fokianos:2012} and \cite{Davis_etal_2015} for recent reviews).
 Each approach has some drawbacks.
-For example, rounding Gaussian processes to their nearest integer makes it difficult to produce a specific prescribed marginal distribution.
-Also, existing hierarchical Bayesian procedures typically posit conditional distributions in lieu of marginal distributions.
-For example, in a Poisson regression, the Poisson marginal stipulation is being imposed on the marginal distribution of the data.
-This is not the same as positing a conditional Poisson setup where one takes $X_t$ given some random $\lambda_t > 0$ to have a Poisson distribution with mean $\lambda_t$.
-Indeed, as \cite{Asmussen_2014} shows, once the randomness of $\lambda_t$ is taken into account, the true marginal distribution can be far from Poisson.